Dirack/creGatherStack/README.md

 > This process uses Pretictive Adaptative Error Filters (PEF) interpolation and Very Fast Simulated Aneeling (VFSA) global optimization.

+This is a package with several C programs and SConstructs adapted to the Madagascar seismic processing package.
+The mains objective of those programs is to obtain the zero offset section using CRE stacking.
+It is done in severeal usage examples with

+model a cube of seismic data organized in CMP x Offset X Time coordinates and extract the zero offset CRS parameters (RN, RNIP, BETA) from it.
+These parameters can be used to obtain the CRE Gathers from the data cube after an interpolation process using PEF.
+With those gathers, someone can obtain the stacked section.

+The main advantage of the CRE stacking is that allows to get the macrovelocity model and stacked section without the NMO velocity analisys.
+And it can be used in a inversion process, such as tomography algorithms, in order to get the velocity model.

 A set of seismic traces that belong to a specific CRE trajectory, for a given RNIP and BETA form a CRE Gather:
 So, CRE Gather interpolation algorithm uses Very Fast Simulated Anneling (VFSA) global optimization in order to get RNIP and BETA parameters to calculate CRE trajectory.
 Also increase data sampling,